heitortessaro/heitortessaro/README.md

 ## About Me
 I am passionate about innovation, science, and technology, as these are the foundations for developing a better world.

-My journey involved the technical and academic areas.
-The desire to discover and develop new solutions led me to work as a researcher.
-Working as a researcher made me develop skills in management, time management, and learning to learn.

-Most projects I participated in as a researcher had as objective develop software solutions.
-These experiences motivated me to make a career transition to the development area, leading me to join the Trybe Full-Stack Web Development course.

-In parallel with my studies in the last year, I have been working as a technical writer, developing, editing, revising technical manuals, and creating technical content.
+Nowadays, I am transitioning my career to the Web Development area.
+Since November 2021, I have been a student at the Trybe Full-Stack Web Development course.
+I have also worked as a Technical Writer for engineering companies as a freelancer, developing, editing, revising technical manuals, and creating technical content.

-Since 2021 I have been developing front-end and back-end projects using HTML, CSS, Javascript, Tailwind, React, Redux, automated tests with Jest, NodeJS, Python, databases like MySQL, Git, Docker, and Agile Methodology ( Kanban, Scrum ).
+On my GitHub page, you can find the projects I have been developing since 2021.
+The projects mainly use HTML, CSS, Javascript, Tailwind, React, Redux, automated tests with Jest, NodeJS, Python, databases like MySQL, Git, Docker, and Agile Methodology ( Kanban, Scrum ).

-## My Portfolio
+## My Portfolio & Projects
-You can access [my portfolio with this link](https://portifolio-heitortessaro.vercel.app/).
+You can access **[my portfolio with this link](https://portifolio-heitortessaro.vercel.app/)**.
 The page is under constant development.
 If you have any feedback, please, let me know.

 You can also find the list of projects I have developed during the Web Development course at Trybe using this [link](https://github.com/heitortessaro/trybe-projects-organizer/blob/main/README.md).
 The Readme file contains the links for each GitHub project, a brief description, and the main technologies used.
 (The list is not finished)